Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UNLV has combined with its opponents to score more than 56 points in two games this season.
+- UNLV and its opponents have combined to score more than 56 points in two games this season.

 - Saturday's over/under is 7.8 points higher than the combined 48.2 PPG average of the two teams.